3 DUI Deaths Over the Labor Day Weekend

 St. Helens Work Site – 3

 If you were injured in a drunk driving accident this past weekend, you should start trying to learn about your legal options.
-Hiring an attorney might be helpful, but at the very least you should consider learning more about Dram Shop notices, statutes of limitations, and working with car insurance adjusters to get all your damages compensated.
+Hiring a Portland car accident attorney might be helpful, but at the very least you should consider learning more about Dram Shop notices, statutes of limitations, and working with car insurance adjusters to get all your damages compensated.